1jour1vin

 Wine rated (2019 guide) 99/100

-So wonderful on the nose with beautiful fresh flowers like violets, aromas of black olives and black berries.
-Archetypal Pomerol nose.
+Such an amazing nose, with gorgeous fresh floral notes like violets, along with aromas of black olives and dark berries.
+A classic Pomerol nose.
 Full-bodied, yet at the same time so refined and structured.
 Magnificent tannic tension and concentration.
-Vibrant finish.
-Shows energy and concentration.
-Try after 2024.
+A vibrant finish.
+Shows energy and focus.
+Best enjoyed after 2024.

 Jeb Dunnuck